dezmoleski/wordle/pangrams/README.md

 ##### Status
-**Updated 18 May 2025** (views 1673)
+**Updated 26 May 2025** (views 1688)

-The search program has been running on up to twelve computers, but several have gone idle, waiting for improved distributed search management code.
+The search program has been running on up to twelve computers, but several have gone idle, waiting for improved distributed search management code (which now looks like it's never coming, since the search is almost done).

 Currently ~9 productive instances of the search are running, covering almost 2% of the search area remaining per week.

 - C-Z are complete (representing 32.69% of the search space).
 - A and B are in progress.
-- Searches from 1219 of 1428 head words starting with A (668/718) or B (551/710) are complete.
+- Searches from 1273 of 1428 head words starting with A (687/718) or B (586/710) are complete.
-- About 92% of the total search space has been covered to date.
+- About 94% of the total search space has been covered to date.

 ##### Counts
-- 26,222,256 "base" pangrams (without expanding anagrams) have been found.
+- 27,591,911 "base" pangrams (without expanding anagrams) have been found.
-- 44,532,937 total pangrams (with anagrams expanded) have been found.
+- 46,715,322 total pangrams (with anagrams expanded) have been found.
-- **INCORRECT, OVERCOUNT:** 32,954,162 pangrams (74%) contain at least one known potential solution.
+- **INCORRECT, OVERCOUNT:** 34,503,927 pangrams (74%) contain at least one known potential solution.
-  + The corrected count found by a double-checking program is 30,261,752 (68%)
+  + The corrected count found by a double-checking program is 31,702,759 (68%)
-- 13,691 of 14,855 valid guesses (92%) appear in pangrams found to date.
+- 13,744 of 14,855 valid guesses (93%) appear in pangrams found to date.
-- 2,204 of 2,323 known potential solutions (95%) appear in pangrams found to date.
+- 2,209 of 2,324 known potential solutions (95%) appear in pangrams found to date.

-The following 103 known potential solutions (4.4%) have not been found in any pangrams yet, and yielded no pangrams when the search started from that word (which is more consequential for words earlier in the alphabet than later, due to the basic search optimization of proceeding only with lexically-greater words from the head word).
+The following 104 known potential solutions (4.4%) have not been found in any pangrams yet, and yielded no pangrams when the search started from that word (which is more consequential for words earlier in the alphabet than later, due to the basic search optimization of proceeding only with lexically-greater words from the head word).
 ~~~text
 ABASE ABBEY ABUSE AISLE ALLAY
 ALLEY ALLOY AMASS AMISS ARISE